cferdinandi/vanilla-js-academy/content/_index.md

 ## The Workshops

+Workshops run concurrently, and are designed to be taken one at a time.
+Don't sign up for both during the same session.

 <div class="list-spaced">
 {{%md%}}
 1. **[Vanilla JS Essentials.](/essentials)** Learn the fundamentals of DOM manipulation and injection, working with APIs and asynchronous JavaScript, managing data with arrays and objects, and saving state with browser storage.